top of page

 Myth # 4 – It’s Way Too Much Work.

-Fitting time for social media activities into your veterinary practice management can seem challenging.
-If you feel you can’t find the time there are plenty of options.
+Fitting time for social media activities into your veterinary practice management can seem challenging, especially with prevalent myths about social media’s role in veterinary services clouding perceptions.
+If you feel you can’t find the time, there are plenty of options.
 Many vets choose to delegate this part of veterinary practice management to a member of their staff.
-Others choose to hire a firm or freelancer.
+Others opt to hire a firm or freelancer.
 The important thing isn’t who does the work; it’s that it gets done.

 Myth # 5 – Blogging is a Waste of Time.